 Hike through the Trossachs, Scotland's first national park and one of the most pristine natural environments of Great Britain.

-Explore the countryside made famous by Rob Roy, Scotland's real-life Robin hood.
+Explore the countryside made famous by Rob Roy, Scotland's real-life Robin Hood.

 Your trek is surely to be a more relaxing one than McGregor’s.
 The keystone of a clan known throughout the Trossachs and the rest of the highlands for illicit cattle droving and dealing activities, McGregor was a sort of Scottish Robin Hood.
 Stealing and conning wealthy farmers and land barons was his specialty, and bestowing his spoils among the empty hands of the less fortunate was his passion.
 He and his brother, under the banner of the Lennox Watch, offered cattle protection services in exchange for payment.
 If payment was not made, the cattle would disappear.
 His racketeering continued successfully for many years, until his main patron, the Duke of Montrose, turned against him.
-The rest of his life was spent travelling across the Way, ambushing and haranguing Montrose and his servants at every possible opportunity.
+The rest of his life was spent traveling across the Way, ambushing and haranguing Montrose and his servants at every possible opportunity.

 With the singing waters of the Garbh Uisge to your side, depart Callander and walk upstream along the river until you reach the Falls of Leny.
 Arrive in the small, welcoming, and peaceful tiny town of Strathyre.
 The shop and the pub at your inn could not be better!

 Awaken to your final Scottish breakfast and depart.
-Direct trains to Glasglow depart hourly.